MaksimIM/algo-problems/sudoku-solver/README.md

 I have also implemented the "least constraining value first" for choosing which values to try.
 However, it did not improve performance, and so is disabled in the code.
+An alternative approach via Local Search is not implemented here.